fteem/minitest-paste/README.md

 dpaste.com link to your clipboard, so you can share the test issues you are experiencing with your colleagues.

+**Why Dpaste.com not Pastebin or the others?**

+Because dpaste.com has a very simple and open API, which does not need any API keys and/or authentication.
+Honestly, I just did not want to bother with all that stuff.

 ## Installation

 Add this line to your application's Gemfile: